Relative Fontaine-Messing theory over power series rings: Fontaine--Laffaille data and torsion crystalline cohomology

-We shall prove Theorem \ref{thm-cons-phi} (1) (2) in section \S \ref{subsec-divpowersheaf}.
+We shall prove Theorem \ref{thm-cons-phi} (1) (2) in section \S \ref{subsec-divpowersheaf} (see e.g. Corollary \ref{cor:firstpartmainthm}).
 In this section, we prove part (3) of the theorem assuming parts (1) and (2).
-We first study the case $d=1$ in the following subsection, and then consider the general case via inductive argument.
+We first study the case $d=1$ in the following subsection, and then consider the general case via induction.